Environment Protection and Biodiversity Conservation Act 1999: 2018 invertebrate studies

-2018 Guardian report
+2018 Guardian

-A The Guardian reported in March 2018 that Australia had not listed any critical habitat in the preceding 10 years, and only five areas had been registered since the introduction of the Act, although more than 1,800 species and ecological communities had been classed as threatened.
+A Guardian Australia investigation reported in March 2018 that Australia had not listed any critical habitat in the preceding ten years, and only five areas had been registered since the introduction of the act, although more than 1,800 species and ecological communities had been classed as threatened.
 A recent investigation had shown that Australia was planning to clear 3000000 ha of native forest by 2030, much of it in Queensland.
 One weakness of the critical habitat register is that its offence provisions do not apply to state or private land, only to Commonwealth land.
 This had a big impact on the ability to name a critical habitat for the endangered Leadbeater's possum, whose habitat was mainly on state- and privately owned land.

 2019 assessment

-A study by the Centre for Biodiversity and Conservation Science at the School at the University of Queensland was published in September 2019 as a "quantitative assessment on the effectiveness of the Act in regulating the loss of habitat for terrestrial threatened species, threatened ecological communities, or terrestrial migratory species", as there had been little quantitative study in this area.
-It looked at whether the Act as implemented was achieving its objective of safeguarding Australia's biodiversity with regard to regulating loss of habitat for threatened species and ecological communities between 2000 and 2017.
+A study by the Centre for Biodiversity and Conservation Science at the School at the University of Queensland was published in September 2019 as a "quantitative assessment on the effectiveness of the act in regulating the loss of habitat for terrestrial threatened species, threatened ecological communities, or terrestrial migratory species", as there had been little quantitative study in this area.
+It looked at whether the act as implemented was achieving its objective of safeguarding Australia's biodiversity with regard to regulating loss of habitat for threatened species and ecological communities between 2000 and 2017.

-It showed that since the Act came into force in 2000, over 7700000 ha of potential habitat and communities had been cleared.
-Of this clearing, over 93% was not referred to the Federal Government for assessment, meaning the loss was not scrutinised under the Act.
+It showed that since the act came into force in 2000, over 7700000 ha of potential habitat and communities had been cleared.
+Of this clearing, over 93% was not referred to the Federal Government for assessment, meaning the loss was not scrutinised under the act.
 While 1,390 (84%) species suffered loss, Mount Cooper striped skink, Keighery's macarthuria, and Southern black-throated finch lost 25, 23, and 10% of potential habitat, respectively.
 Iconic Australian species such as the koala, also lost about 1000000 ha (2.3%) of potential habitat.
-This analysis showed that the Act is ineffective at protecting potential habitat for terrestrial threatened species, terrestrial migratory species, or threatened ecological communities.
+This analysis showed that the act is ineffective at protecting potential habitat for terrestrial threatened species, terrestrial migratory species, or threatened ecological communities.

 June 2020 audit

-The 2020 audit was the sixth audit of referrals, assessments and approvals under the Act.
-Published and tabled in Parliament on 25 June 2020, the report found that the administration of referrals, assessments and approvals of controlled actions under the Act by the Department of Agriculture, Water and the Environment (DAWE) was ineffective, disproportionate to environmental risk, errors have occurred, procedural protocols have not been followed, and the Department is "not well positioned to measure its contribution to the objectives of the Act".
+The 2020 audit was the sixth audit of referrals, assessments and approvals under the act.
+Published and tabled in Parliament on 25 June 2020, the report found that the administration of referrals, assessments and approvals of controlled actions under the act by the Department of Agriculture, Water and the Environment (DAWE) was ineffective, disproportionate to environmental risk, errors have occurred, procedural protocols have not been followed, and the Department is "not well positioned to measure its contribution to the objectives of the Act".
 The Auditor-General made eight recommendations to the Department.
 ANAO found that the Department did not have adequate performance measures in place; that administration had been poorly handled and that conflicts of interests were not well-managed.